evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
+The 2-zone climate system supports different temperatures in two zone for the driver and passenger. interior.hvac.heatpump

 ## Comfort

 Hyundai Ioniq 6 Long Range RWD has several features to make your life as a driver or passenger more comfortable.

-You have wireless charging for your phone.
+You have wireless charging for your phone.  {{<evkxdisplayaddarticle />}}

 ## User interface and control